todokku/Caddy-v2-docker-example-setup/readme.md

   [Official documentation.](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy)

   **Backend communication**</br>
-  Caddy when used as reverse proxy functions as a TLS termination proxy.</br> Https encrypted tunel ends with it, and the communication with other containers within the docker network is usually unencrypted.
+  Caddy when used as a reverse proxy functions as a [TLS termination proxy](https://www.youtube.com/watch?v=H0bkLsUe3no).</br>
+  Https encrypted tunel ends with it, and the communication with other containers within the docker network is usually unencrypted.